boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 Removing a layer from a repository
 ***********************************

-If you no longer want to have a layer in your repository, you can remove it by right-clicking on it in the QGIS legend and selecting *Remove this layer from repository* in the *GeoGig* submenu.

-A new version will be added to the repository, which removes the selected layer.
+If you no longer want to have a layer in a repository branch, you can select the layer item in the repository tree of the GeoGig navigator, and click on the delete button in the navigator toolbar.
+A new version will be added to the selected branch, which removes the selected layer from that branch.

-The layer will not be unloaded from QGIS and will still be part of you QGIS project, but it will not be tracked anymore.
-The layer file and the repository are now independent and not linked.
+The layer will not be unloaded from QGIS and will still be part of you QGIS project.
+If, after removing the layer from the selected branch, it is not found in any other branch in the repopsitory, the layer won't be tracked anymore.
+The layer file and the repository will now independent and not linked.
+Otherwise, the layer will remained tracked, since it can still be synced with ther branches of the repo.

 Tags
 *****